DEichler29/grid-rfcs/text/0000-location.md

 from or extend this implementation.

 This Grid Location proposal is specific to physical locations within a supply chain.
-GS1 General Specifications defines a physical location as a site (an area, a structure or group of structures) or an area within the site where something was, is, or will be located.
+The GS1 General Specification defines a physical location as a site (an area, a structure or group of structures) or an area within the site where something was, is, or will be located.
 For example: A label attached to a loading dock or to a shelf location in a warehouse.
 Legal entities, functions and digital